epicderek/AppDevelopment/README.md

                                               Difference is 0,
 of which a standard printed version adopts the form of

-			            Message from Steven Dang to User
+			            Message from A Hamilton to User
                                     at Time 970097405
                                     in com.Slack
-                                    of "where di u heara bout it?".
+                                    of "Union?".

 Note that in the creation of Message objects, Profile Objects are created to accommodate the people involved.